DGibson13/Portfolio/Readme.md

 ## HTML & CSS

 In the Using Templates folder is a few websites I made while I was learning how to work with HTML and CSS.
-For these I used a Bootstrap template, so I was also learning how to work with the Bootstrap library as well.
+For these I edited a Bootstrap template, so I was also learning how to work with the Bootstrap library as well.
 I experimented with making tools, like a converter and a to-do list.

-The From Scratch folder contains a site that I made with no template, to better learn how to use Bootstrap.
+The From Scratch folder contains a site that I made with a bare bones starter template from Bootstrap's website, to better learn how to use Bootstrap.
+In contrast to the previous template I used, this one required me to create my own elements and assign Boostrap classes to them.

 ---